 How to Exit Your Small Business

 The decision to exit your small business is a tough one.
 Whether you choose to sell, transfer to family or friends, or wind the business down, it’s not usually as simple as closing the doors.
 There are legal, tax, financial and even emotional considerations you should be aware and plan for well before you walk away.

-We’ve written extensively about the importance of a business plan.
+A business plan is a critically important document for your business.
 This valuable tool will guide you through your start-up phase and evolve with you as your business grows.
 It can also serve as your guide on how to exit your small business.

+How to Exit Your Small Business